waggle-sensor/summer2021/README.md

 1. Oral presentation
 2. Abstract for General Audience (on github)
 3. A white paper OR a real publication.
 In either case the daily blog on github can serve as a basis for the content.
+4-8 pages, [https://www.ieee.org/conferences/publishing/templates.html](https://www.ieee.org/conferences/publishing/templates.html)